Babiole77/CarND-Traffic-Sign-Classifier-Project/README.md

 ### Data Set Summary & Exploration

-#### 1. Provide a basic summary of the data set.
-In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.
+#### Basic summary of the dataset.

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+The pandas library has been used to calculate summary statistics of the traffic signs dataset:
 * The size of training set is: 34799
 * The size of the validation set is: 4410
-* The size of test set is: 12630s
+* The size of test set is: 12630
 * The shape of a traffic sign image is: 32x32
 * The number of unique classes/labels in the data set is: 43

-#### 2. Include an exploratory visualization of the dataset.
--Visualization of a random sign from the dataset:
-[image6]: ./Figures/Sign.png

--Visualization of distribution of the classes in training(blue), validation(red) and test(green) datasets:
-[image7]: ./Figures/Distribution.png

 ### Design and Test a Model Architecture

-#### 1. Describe how you preprocessed the image data.
-What techniques were chosen and why did you choose these techniques?
-Consider including images showing the output of each preprocessing technique.
-Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
-Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)
+#### 1. Preprocessing

-Only normalization is used as a preprocessing step.
-Since original data is in a range between 0 and 255, the images are normalized to have zero mean and one standard deviation.
+An original data is in a range between 0 and 255.
+Therefore the images have been normalized to have zero mean and one standard deviation.

-#### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.
+#### 2. Model architecture

-My final model consisted of the following layers:
+The final model consisted of the following layers:

 | Layer         		|     Description	        					|
 |:---------------------:|:---------------------------------------------:|